Japan’s TDK Scouting for Investment Opportunities in Israel

 Earlier this month, the Japanese multinational electronics company invested in Israel-based quick-charging battery startup StoreDot

-Founded in 1935, TDK develops and manufactures of electronic materials, electronic components, and recording and data-storage media, founded in 1935.
-The company reported $10.5 billion in revenues for the fiscal year 2017 and employs about 100,000 people globally.
+Founded in 1935, TDK develops and manufactures electronic components.
+The company reported $10.5 billion in revenues for the fiscal year 2017 and employs around100 thousand people.

 TDK has been active in Israel for over 30 years, since the 1982 acquisition of Israel-based electronic components manufacturer Nemic-Lambda Co.
 Ltd.

-TDK-Lambda is based in Karmiel, a town in northern Israel, where it develops and manufactures power supply components for companies such as Microsoft, LG, and Siemens AG.
+TDK-Lambda is based in Karmiel, a town in northern Israel, where it develops and manufactures power supply components for companies including Microsoft, LG, and Siemens AG.
 The company employs a 250-person team in Israel.